 The ordinance improvements include new processes to create design standards that reflect and complement the physical features of a district.
 The revisions will also require more information be provided to the public during the overlay district designation process.

-The design standards, exclusive to each overlay district, would be developed in conjunction with residents and property owners.
+The design guidelines for future overlay districts will be developed in conjunction with residents and property owners.

 # # #